core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When joining the group or later on as a group member, an endpoint can also retrieve from the Group Manager the authentication credential of the Group Manager as well as the authentication credential and other information associated with other members of the group, with which it can derive the corresponding Recipient Context.
 An application can configure a group member to asynchronously retrieve information about Recipient Contexts, e.g., by Observing {{RFC7641}} a resource at the Group Manager to get updates on the group membership.

- Upon endpoints' joining, the Group Manager collects authentication credentials and MUST verify proof-of-possession of the respective private key.
-Together with the requested authentication credentials, the Group Manager MUST provide the Sender ID of the associated group members and the current Key Generation Number in the group (see {{sec-group-key-management}}).
+Upon endpoints' joining, the Group Manager collects their authentication credentials and MUST verify proof-of-possession of the respective private key.
+Together with the requested authentication credentials of other group members, the Group Manager MUST provide the joining endpoints with the Sender ID of the associated group members and the current Key Generation Number in the group (see {{sec-group-key-management}}).

 An endpoint may join a group, for example, by explicitly interacting with the responsible Group Manager, or by being configured with some tool performing the tasks of the Group Manager.
 When becoming members of a group, endpoints are not required to know how many and what endpoints are in the same group.

-Communications between a joining endpoint and the Group Manager must be secured.
-Specific details on how to secure communications between joining endpoints and a Group Manager are out of the scope of this document.
+Communications that the Group Manager has with joining endpoints and group members MUST be secured.
+Specific details on how to secure such communications are out of the scope of this document.

 The Group Manager must verify that the joining endpoint is authorized to join the group.
 To this end, the Group Manager can directly authorize the joining endpoint, or expect it to provide authorization evidence previously obtained from a trusted entity.
 Further details about the authorization of joining endpoints are out of scope.